Meldy2503/altschool-calculator/README.md

 - Perform addition, subtraction, multiplication, and division
 - Clear the calculator display
 - Display the result of the calculation
+- Users can toggle between light and dark modes

 ## Installation